abtion/guidelines/employee_manual/employee_benefits.md

 Get your sweat on with discount of 70 kr. on a membership with SATS.

 ### OrganicBasics
 Abtion has a discount code of OrganicBasics, which makes you able to shop on their webshop with a 20% discount.
+See their beautiful clothes here: [https://dk.organicbasics.com](https://dk.organicbasics.com)

 ### Mini Universet
 If anyone needs some goods for the small ones from the family: we got 40% discount on [miniuniverset.dk](https://miniuniverset.dk)